Lyf-Planner/signature-debouncer/README.md

 ```

 **Using the Signature:**

+The `signature` can be any object, but good examples include the function's parameters, the function name - anything you possibly may want to use to differentiate what function calls are to be debounced independently.

 If I wanted a function to only debounce based on a custom signature, for example, that signature could be an object containing it's `name` and `arg`, I could do the following: